What Is A Biomarker?

 Stage 1 cancer is generally small, contained within the stomach, and has not spread to the lymph nodes or other parts of the body).

-Stage 2 or 3 cancer has some degree of spread into other tissues but can be surgically removable.
+Stage 2 or 3 cancers are both classed as locally advanced and have some degree of spread into other tissues but can be surgically removable.

 For patients with stage 4 (metastatic) and some stage 3 (locally advanced unresectable or recurrent) gastric/GEJ cancers: